LED Light Therapy and Arthritic Pain: What You Should Know

 Originally developed by NASA engineers for pain management, injury treatment and muscle atrophy on long-term space missions, red light therapy is used today as a safe and natural method of treating a variety of pain and skin conditions, including arthritis.

 With the advancements in the technology of red and near infrared light therapy device design, people can take advantage of self-administered light therapy at home.
+No longer do you need to go to a physical therapy office for low-level laser therapy.
+You can now get all the benefits of red light therapy from the comfort of your own home.
 However, not all light therapy machines are created equal.

 Celluma Light Therapy’s approach to pain management is inspired by light, proven by science, and cleared by the FDA.

-Celluma’s versatile, all-in-one Blue, Red, and Infrared light therapy systems are effective on different parts of the body, and treats an array of pain-causing conditions.
+Celluma’s versatile, all-in-one Blue, Red, and Infrared light therapy systems are effective on different parts of the body, and treats an array of pain-causing conditions, including arthritis.

 Unlike other LED red and near infrared light therapy devices on the market, Celluma has the unique ability to contour close to the skin’s surface for increased light absorption and optimal therapeutic efficacy.